 Getting cancer information

 When you’re looking for information about any type of cancer, you first need to know exactly what type of cancer you have.
 Talk with your health care team.
 Ask them for information about your specific type of cancer, including the cell type and the stage (extent) of your cancer.
-This is helpful because your cancer treatment will be designed for just you, and knowing these specifics will help you find the best information for your situation.
+Your cancer treatment will be planned for just you, and knowing these specifics will help you find the best information for your situation.